jina-ai/examples/tumblr-gif-search/README.md

 ```

 This breaks down into the following steps:
-1. segment each video into chunks;
+1. Segment each video into chunks;
-2. encode each chunk as a fixed-length vector;
+2. Encode each chunk as a fixed-length vector;
-3. store all vector representations in a vector database with *shards*.
+3. Store all vector representations in a vector database with *shards*.

 To run index: